IaFP/haskell-language-server/README.md

 $ cabal build
 ```

-##### Flakes support

-If you are using nix 2.4 style command (enabled by `experimental-features = nix-command`),
-you can use `nix develop` instead of `nix-shell` to enter the development shell.
-To enter the shell with specific GHC versions:

-* `nix develop` or `nix develop .#haskell-language-server-dev` - default GHC version
-* `nix develop .#haskell-language-server-8104-dev` - GHC 8.10.4
-* `nix develop .#haskell-language-server-884-dev` - GHC 8.8.4
-* `nix develop .#haskell-language-server-901-dev` - GHC 9.0.1

 If you are looking for a Nix expression to create haskell-language-server binaries, see https://github.com/haskell/haskell-language-server/issues/122

-To create binaries:

-* `nix build` or `nix build .#haskell-language-server` - default GHC version
-* `nix build .#haskell-language-server-8104` - GHC 8.10.4
-* `nix build .#haskell-language-server-884` - GHC 8.8.4
-* `nix build .#haskell-language-server-901` - GHC 9.0.1

-GHC 8.6.5 is not supported here because `nixpkgs-unstable` no longer maintains the corresponding packages set.

 #### Introduction tutorial
 Pepeiborra [wrote an tutorial](https://github.com/pepeiborra/hls-tutorial) on writing a plugin in HLS.

 #### Test your hacked HLS in your editor
 If you want to test HLS while hacking on it, follow the steps below.

 To do once:
 - Open some codebase on which you want to test your hacked HLS in your favorite editor
 - Configure this editor to use your custom HLS executable
   - With Cabal: